Bread Upma Recipe (Bread Poha)

 How to make egg bread upma?

-Before adding the bread to the pan, break one egg in the pan and make an egg scramble.
+Before adding the bread to the pan, crack one egg into it and make an egg scramble.
 Once it is done, add in the bread cubes and give it a mix.

 How to make cheesy bread upma?

-Once the bread upma is ready, sprinkle ½ cup of shredded cheddar cheese over it and cover it with a lid.
+Once the bread upma is ready, sprinkle ยฝ cup of shredded cheddar cheese over it and cover it with a lid.
 Cook on low heat for 4-5 minutes until the cheese melts.

 Serving Suggestions

-Serve this delicious bread upma for a quick breakfast, evening snack or pack it for school and office lunch boxes.
+Serve this delicious bread upma with classic white coconut chutney for a quick breakfast or evening snack, or pack it for school and office lunch boxes.

-It can be served independently with a cup of Adrak Wali Chai or Filter Coffee.
+It can be served on its own with a cup of Adrak Wali Chai or South Indian Filter Coffee.

-You can also serve Mint Coriander Chutney or Tomato Ketchup on the side; it tastes good with this upma.
+You can also serve Green Chutney or Tomato Ketchup on the side; it tastes good with this upma.
 I like to top my Bread Upma with some Bikaneri Sev or Aloo Bhujia.

 Storage Suggestions